-And if, like the majority of companies, your NPS response rate wallows at around 5%, the insights you’re getting could be a lot more reliable than they currently are.
+And if like the majority of companies, your NPS response rate sits at around 5%, the insights you’re getting could be a lot more reliable than they currently are.

 That’s why it’s time we spoke about improving your NPS response rate.
 Simply, the higher it is, the more accurate your NPS results—and, crucially, the better the opportunity you have to boost customer loyalty.

 You see, any CX management team shouldn’t be accepting their survey response rate as simply good enough.
 With CustomerGauge, ICON Communication gets a 100% response rate on their NPS surveys—and that has allowed the brand to receive 80% of its new business from customer referrals.